Software Installation and Lab Setup

 Warning

-BGP labs work best with netlab release 1.8.3 or later.
+While BGP labs work with netlab release 1.8.3 or later, we recommend using a recent release (for example, 25.09).
 If you’re using an earlier netlab release, please upgrade with pip3 install --upgrade networklab

 .